P0475 Code 7.3 Powerstroke

 Scenario 2:

-• The harness lighting up and flickering when shaken is indicative of a wiring issue.
+• The harness lighting up and flickering when shaken indicates a wiring issue.
 Re-checking and replacing the wirings should resolve this code.

 Check the Circuit Of The Solenoid